A Seat at the Table: Music and lyrics

 The album's themes include rage, despair and empowerment.
 It comprises funk, neo soul, psychedelic soul and contemporary R&B. The album opens with 90-second long track "Rise" released a year earlier.
 "Weary" is a track filled with organs, guitar and bass and speaks about weariness and loneliness.
 "Borderline (An Ode to Self-Care)" has the same theme.
 "Interlude: The Glory Is in You" has the theme of finding self-peace.
 "Cranes in the Sky" is an upbeat track that speaks about attempts to alleviate the pain in alcohol, sex, music or even running away.
 In the following interview, Solange's father and former manager Mathew Knowles speaks about his childhood filled with integration, segregation and racism, which left him "angry for years".
 "Mad", featuring Lil Wayne, is a track about indignation and anger.
-"Don't You Wait" contains elements of funk, drums and bass and contains a statement from Solange's mother Tina Lawson.
+"Don't You Wait" contains elements of funk, drums and bass and contains a statement from Solange's mother Tina Knowles.
 "Don't Touch My Hair" comprises electronic and funk music and explores a common experience for African-American women.
 Following interlude speaks about worth and independence.
 "F.U.B.U." is a nod to 1990s fashion label For Us By Us.
 The following interlude has the message "Don't let anybody steal your magic".
 "Don't Wish Me Well" contains elements of electronic and psychedelic soul music.
 "Pedestals" also has a theme of self-care.
 "Scales" is a down-tempo track.
 Also, all lyrics were written alongside images in an accompanying digital art book, released on Solange's official website.

 Release and promotion

-A Seat at the Table was released on September 30, 2016, for digital download and streaming through Solange' recording label Saint Records and distributed through Columbia Records and Sony Music Entertainment.
-Its physical release was November 18, 2016 on CD, and December 9, 2016 on LP.

-The album was promoted with two music videos, directed by Solange and her husband Alan Ferguson, "Don't Touch My Hair" and "Cranes in the Sky" premiered on October 3, 2016.
-Solange performed both songs on Saturday Night Live on November 5, 2016.
+A Seat at the Table was released for digital download and streaming on September 30, 2016, through Solange's recording label Saint Records.
+Distributed through Columbia Records and Sony Music Entertainment, its physical release was November 18 on CD, and December 9 on LP.
+The album was promoted with two music videos, directed by Solange and Alan Ferguson, "Don't Touch My Hair" and "Cranes in the Sky" which premiered on October 3.
+Solange performed both songs on Saturday Night Live on November 5.
 On December 8, Solange was interviewed by Helga Davis on the Q2 Podcast.
-She performed a medley of "Rise" and "Weary" on The Tonight Show Starring Jimmy Fallon on December 15, 2016.
+On December 15, she performed a medley of "Rise" and "Weary" on The Tonight Show Starring Jimmy Fallon.
 On January 10, 2017, Solange was interviewed by her sister Beyoncé for Interview.
-On February 9, Solange' interview with Elle was released.
-She also performed at the 2017 Essence, Glastonbury, WayHome, Panorama, and Pitchfork festivals.
-She has also embarked on her "Orion's Rise" performance art tour, fusing music and art in performances at select theaters, including the art piece "Scales" in the city of Marfa, Texas, during Chinati Foundation Weekend.
+On February 9, Solange's interview with Elle was released.
+In 2017, she performed at numerous festivals including Essence, Glastonbury, WayHome, Panorama, and Pitchfork.
+Solange later embarked on her "Orion's Rise" performance art tour, fusing music and art in performances at select theaters, including the art piece "Scales" in the city of Marfa, Texas, during Chinati Foundation Weekend.